MHebes/ComputerGraphics/Assignment1_MathFoundations1/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name (At most 1 partner for this assignment):
+* Name and partners name (At most 1 partner for this assignment): Michael Hebert (no partner)
 * How many hours did it take you to complete this assignment?
+1
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+No
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+Thinking about column/row major order and ensuring that all the logic worked correctly for the one I used.

 ## Logistics